Ria424/developers-animatesdk-docs/Timeline_object/Timeline36.md

 #### Description

-Method; pastes the range of motion frames retrieved by [Timeline.copyMotion()](../Timeline_object/Timeline8.md) to the Timeline.
+Method; Pastes the range of motion frames retrieved by [Timeline.copyMotion()](../Timeline_object/Timeline8.md) to the Timeline.
 If necessary, existing frames are displaced (moved to the right) to make room for the frames being pasted.

 #### Example